-- 1. Set your parking brake. - 2.
+- 1. With the vehicle at a complete stop, set the parking brake. - 2.
 Put the gearshift in P (Park), turn off all accessories and start the engine. - 3.
-Let the engine idle for at least one minute. - 4.
-The relearning process will automatically complete as you drive the vehicle. - The vehicle may need to be driven 16 km (10 miles) or more to relearn the idle and fuel trim strategy. - If you do not allow the engine to relearn its idle trim, the idle quality of your vehicle may be adversely affected until the idle trim is eventually relearned.
+Run the engine until it reaches normal operating temperature. - 4.
+Allow the engine to idle for at least one minute. - 5.
+Turn the A/C on and allow the engine to idle for at least one minute. - 6.
+With your foot on the brake pedal and with the A/C on, put the vehicle in D (Drive) and allow the engine to idle for at least one minute. - 7.
+Drive the vehicle to complete the relearning process. - The vehicle may need to be driven 16 km (10 miles) or more to relearn the idle and fuel trim strategy. - If you do not allow the engine to relearn its idle trim, the idle quality of your vehicle may be adversely affected until the idle trim is eventually relearned.

-If the battery has been disconnected or a new battery has been installed, the clock and the preset radio stations must be reset once the battery is reconnected.
+If the battery has been disconnected or a new battery has been installed, the clock must be reset once the battery is reconnected.